My Blog Has Moved

 And Thomas, who had missed the sermon, came to Jesus privately and said, "Did we do anything important today?"

-the extra-sacramental remission of the temporal punishment due, in God's justice, to sin that has been forgiven, which remission is granted by the Church in the exercise of the power of the keys, through the application of the superabundant merits of Christ and of the saints, and for some just and reasonable motive.At the Council of Trent, during the final session on 4 December 1563 (session xxv), the RCC declared
+Martin Luther nailed his 95 points of disputation with the Roman Catholic Church (RCC) to the door of the castle church in Wittenberg.
+His concerns predominately had to do with Purgatory and the selling of indulgences which was raging through the area.
+John Tetzel championed this effort, by request of Pope Leo X, in order to bring much needed funds into the church for the construction of St. Peter's.the extra-sacramental remission of the temporal punishment due, in God's justice, to sin that has been forgiven, which remission is granted by the Church in the exercise of the power of the keys, through the application of the superabundant merits of Christ and of the saints, and for some just and reasonable motive.At the Council of Trent, during the final session on 4 December 1563 (session xxv), the RCC declared

 Whereas the power of conferring Indulgences was granted by Christ to the Church; and she has, even in the most ancient times, used the said power, delivered unto her of God; the sacred holy Synod teaches, and enjoins, that the use of Indulgences, for the Christian people most salutary, and approved of by the authority of sacred Councils, is to be retained in the Church; and It condemns with anathema those who either assert, that they are useless; or who deny that there is in the Church the power of granting them.**Where do you happen to fall?
 I not only say they are useless, but also that the RCC has any power at all to use them.
 Guess I am anathema.**